University of Illinois College of Medicine: Rockford Campus

 The Rockford campus includes the Center for Rural Health Professions, which works to improve health and healthcare in rural communities.
 Rockford teaches first through fourth year medical students and offers a family medicine residency program.

 Urbana Campus

-This campus will be closed in 2022 to make room for the Carle Illinois College of Medicine.
+This campus closed in 2022 to make room for the Carle Illinois College of Medicine.
 This extension is on the Urbana-Champaign campus of the University of Illinois and offers student education and research opportunities that includes collaboration with colleagues across campus.
 Urbana also hosts the dual-degree Medical Scholars Program.

 Curriculum

 The College of Medicine offers a Doctor of Medicine degree program (M.D.), a Doctor of Philosophy (Ph.D.) degree program in the medical sciences, and three joint degree programs: MD/PhD, MD/MPH, and MD/MBA.
 Other advanced degree programs in the medical sciences include a master of science degree in medical biotechnology (MBT; Rockford), a master of science in medical physiology (MSMP, Chicago), a master of health professions education degree (MHPE; Chicago/online), and a master of science degree in patient safety leadership (MPSL; online).